-Indeed, we are able to compute the quasipotential function, which describes, on the one side, the invariant measure of the system and, on the other side, in its local version, controls the probability of transition of the stochastically forced trajectory from one to another basin of attraction.
+The phase space of the model can be explored when stochastic forcing -- here in the form of a yearly fluctuating solar irradiance -- is introduced, leading to transitions between the competing metastable states.
+We compute the quasipotential function, which describes, on the one side, the invariant measure of the system and, on the other side, in its local version, controls the probability of transition of the stochastically forced trajectory from one to another basin of attraction.
 We are able to estimate in both setups the optimal escape paths -- the instantons -- and the corresponding relaxation trajectories linking the W and SB states, and are then able to verify the nonequivalence between the two, which is an essential feature of nonequilibrium properties.

 Instantons describe how transitions take place in the zero-noise limit and are more of a mathematically elegant construction than a physically relevant object in our investigations, as we need to consider noise of moderate yet non-negligible intensity in order to observe reasonably frequent transitions between the SB and W attractors.
 Additionally, studying the transfer operator in a suitably projected space sheds light on how the system relaxes to its invariant measure.
 We are able to find clear evidence of both interwell relaxation processes, which describe transitions between competing metastable states, and are the noisy version of instantons, and intrawell relaxation processes, which would conventionally be labelled as ultralow frequency variability within the W state associated with large scale melting and thawing of sea ice and corresponding large temperature fluctuations.